cruzgodar/wilson/README.md

 - `verbose`: a boolean for whether to print verbose messages.
 Defaults to `false`.
 - `clampWorldCoordinatesMode: "one" | "both"`: a string that determines how the world coordinates are clamped when both the `x` and `y` values are constrained. `"both"` clamps the coordinates so that neither `x` nor `y` is ever outside the specified bounds, while `"one"` clamps the coordinates so that at most one of `x` or `y` is outside the specified bounds.
 The typical interaction with fullscreen is that `"one"` allows the amount of visible world to increase, while `"both"` crops into the world that was visible when not in fullscreen.
 Can be changed dynamically; defaults to `"one"`.
 - `onResizeCanvas: () => void`: a function that is called whenever the canvas is resized.
+- `useResetButton: boolean`: a boolean for whether to use a reset button.
+Defaults to `false`.
+- `resetButtonIconPath: string`: a string for the path to the reset button image.
+Required (and only allowed) if `useResetButton` is `true`.
+- `onReset: () => void`: a function that is called when the reset button is pressed.
 - `useP3ColorSpace`: a boolean for whether to use the wider P3 color space for the canvas.
 Even if this is `true`, Wilson will check for hardware P3 support before using it.
 Note that drawing in a 2D context with P3 colors *also* requires a different color syntax, e.g. `wilson.ctx.fillStyle = "color(display-p3 1 0 0)";`.
 Defaults to `true`.
 - `reduceMotion`: a boolean for whether to use reduced motion animations.
 If left unspecified, the user's accessibility settings will be used to determine whether reduced motion is enabled.
 - `interactionOptions`: an object with some or all of the following fields: